hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Trees.md

 A nice way to understand a tree is with a **recursive explanation**. <br />

-A tree is a data structure composed of nodes. <br />
+A tree is a data structure composed of nodes.
 1. Each tree has a root node. ( Actually, this isn't strictly necessary in graph theory, but it's usually how we use trees in programming, and especially programming interviews.) <br />
 2. The root node has zero or more child nodes. <br />
 3. Each child node has zero or more child nodes, and so on. <br />